Dancing with the Stars (video game)

 Dancing with the Stars is a video game based on the TV series of the same name.
 It was released on October 23, 2007, in the United States.
-The game is also being developed for mobile phones, and for the PC.
+The game was also released for mobile phones and PC.

 Sequel

-A sequel, Dancing with the Stars: We Dance!, was released October 21, 2008 for Wii and Nintendo DS.
+A sequel, Dancing with the Stars: We Dance!, was released October 21, 2008, for the Wii and Nintendo DS.
 The game is much improved on the previous ones, with score multipliers, options for new costumes and switching partners, and new songs such as Push It by Salt n' Pepa, Black Horse and the Cherry Tree by KT Tunstall and Lady Marmalade.

 Reception

 IGN called it a lousy game.